-- o In coordination with the Attorney General and the Department's Procurement Office, coordinate engagement of the COPA Monitor. - Oversee the work product of the COPA Monitor and confirm such work product fulfills required obligations.

-• Coordinate with the COPA Monitor.

-o Assist the COPA Monitor in obtaining relevant data from the Department and other sources.

-• Staff Support to the Local Advisory Council.
+- o In coordination with the Attorney General and the Department's Procurement Office, coordinate engagement of the COPA Monitor. - Oversee the work product of the COPA Monitor and confirm such work product fulfills required obligations. - Coordinate with the COPA Monitor. - Assist the COPA Monitor in obtaining relevant data from the Department and other sources. - Staff Support to the Local Advisory Council. - Assist the Commissioner in identifying and appointing members to the Local Advisory Council.